newrelic/terraform-provider-newrelic/website/docs/r/notification_channel.html.markdown

 ~> **NOTE:** Sensitive data such as channel API keys, service keys, etc are not returned from the underlying API for security reasons and may not be set in state when importing.

 ## Additional Information
-More information can be found in NewRelic [documentation](https://docs.newrelic.com/docs/apis/nerdgraph/examples/nerdgraph-api-notifications-channels/).
+More details about the channels API can be found [here](https://docs.newrelic.com/docs/apis/nerdgraph/examples/nerdgraph-api-notifications-channels).